Prepare for Commencement Weekend

 Pick Up Your Attire at GRAD FINALE!!

-Dates: Monday, April 15 and Tuesday, April 16, 2019 from 11:00am-7:00pm in the DeNaples Center McIllhenny BallroomThe purpose of the Grad Finale is to provide an opportunity for graduating students to easily complete some of the details associated with the upcoming commencement.
+Dates: Thursday, April 16 from 11:00am-7:00pm and Friday, April 17, 2020 from 11:00am-3:00pm in the DeNaples Center McIllhenny BallroomThe purpose of the Grad Finale is to provide an opportunity for graduating students to easily complete some of the details associated with the upcoming commencement.
 During Grad Finale, you can accomplish the following things (which usually takes about 30 minutes - don't worry...there's refreshments!):

 - Receive your cap and gown from the University bookstore (fee for academic attire is included in the graduation fee); If you cannot attend Grad Finale, distribution of the cap and gown will take place at the University bookstore.